t4f1d/digital-talent/README.md

 <img src="https://octodex.github.com/images/socialite.jpg" width="10%" height="10%" />

 # SQL
 **SQL (Structured Query Language)** is a standard language for storing, manipulating and retrieving data in databases, SQL lets you access and manipulate database.
-All of the tasks related on the scrapping function are placed in `SQL` folder.
+All of the tasks related on the SQL are placed in `SQL` folder.

 Before start this folder notebook, please make sure to complete this following list:
 - Install [XAMPP](https://www.apachefriends.org/index.html)